Richard West (Missouri politician)

 Richard West is an American politician, businessman, and retired law enforcement officer.
-He is a Republican member of the Missouri House of Representatives from the 63rd district which consists of parts of western St. Charles County and parts of eastern Warren County.
-In addition to being a Missouri legislator West is the mayor of New Melle, Missouri currently in his 4th term as of 2021.
+He is a Republican member of the Missouri House of Representatives from the 102nd district.
+Prior to redistricting he represented the 63rd district, which consisted of parts of western St. Charles County and parts of eastern Warren County.
+In addition to being a Missouri legislator West is the mayor of New Melle, Missouri, currently in his 4th term as of 2021.

 When West was in law enforcement he served as a criminal investigator of 21 years, and served 28 months overseas working as an international police advisor in Iraq.

 Education

-West graduated Bishop Du Bourg high school in 1985 and attended Western International University.
+West graduated Bishop Du Bourg High School in 1985 and attended Western International University.